numaproj/numaflow/docs/AUTOSCALING.md

 # Auto Scaling

-NumaFlow is able to run with both `Horizontal Pod Autoscaling` and `Vertical Pod Autoscaling`.
+Numaflow is able to run with both `Horizontal Pod Autoscaling` and `Vertical Pod Autoscaling`.

 ## Horizontal Pod Autoscaling

-`Horizontal Pod Autoscaling` approaches supported in NumaFlow include:
+`Horizontal Pod Autoscaling` approaches supported in Numaflow include:

-- NumaFlow Autoscaling
+- Numaflow Autoscaling
 - [Kubernetes HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)
 - Third Party Autoscaling (such as [KEDA](https://keda.sh/))

-### NumaFlow Autoscaling
+### Numaflow Autoscaling

-NumaFlow provides autoscaling capability out of the box.
+Numaflow provides autoscaling capability out of the box.

 More detail is coming soon.

 ### Kubernetes HPA

-[Kubernetes HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) is supported in NumaFlow for any type of Vertex.
+[Kubernetes HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) is supported in Numaflow for any type of Vertex.
 To use HPA, remember to point the `scaleTargetRef` to the vertex as below.

 ```yaml
 apiVersion: autoscaling/v2beta1